About this Project

 - Organize your group and volunteer in Montgomery County's Adopt a Road Program.

-And, consider this: Keeping our streams, rivers, and the Chesapeake Bay clean is a great incentive for the small effort to keep your storm drains clean and clear.
+Keeping our streams, rivers, and the Chesapeake Bay clean is a great incentive for the small effort to keep your storm drains clean and clear.
 Watch this video to find out how stormwater negatively impacts our streams: